-Sanders Blasts Big-Pharma Democrats Who Blocked Amendment To Lower Cost Of Prescription Drugs
+Sanders Blasts Big-Pharma Democrats Who Blocked Amendment To Lower Cost Of Prescription Drugs [Opinion]

 “The Democratic Party has got to make it very clear that they are prepared to stand up to powerful special interests like the pharmaceutical industry and like Wall Street, and they’re not going to win elections and they’re not going to be doing the right thing for the American people unless they have the guts to do that.
 That 13 Democrats did not is disappointing.
 I absolutely hope that in the coming weeks and months you’re going to see many of them develop the courage to stand up to Pharma.”

 Facing public criticism for their betrayal, several of the Democratic senators claimed safety concerns were the reason they opposed the Klobuchar-Sanders amendment.
-However, many suspect that the Democrats refusal to support the measure was actually due to top-dollar campaign donations from the pharmaceutical industry.
+However, many suspect that the Democrats’ refusal to support the measure was actually due to top-dollar campaign donations from the pharmaceutical industry.
 This speculation gained traction based on the fact that several of the dissenting Democrats were among those who had received the most funding from the pharmaceutical industry during their Senate campaigns, including Cory Booker (D-NJ), Bob Casey (D-PA), Michael Bennet (D-CO), and Patty Murray (D-WA), as reported earlier for the Inquisitr.

 “Booker received a massive sum of $329,000 from the pharmaceutical industry in his 2014 election bid, while Casey chalked up an extremely generous $258,030 in 2012.
 Murray and Bennet, who both ran in 2016, received $333,444 and $263,417 respectively.”